eokoronkwo/events_example/README.md

 - 2022-03-01T04:00:00Z bucket -> 2
 - 2022-03-01T05:00:00Z bucket -> 1

-The application runs with an embedded H2 Database loaded from date from the `events.csv` file.
+The application runs with an embedded H2 Database loaded from data from the `events.csv` file.
 Tests also use the embedded database with additional inserted test data.

 After starting the application, the application can be tested by sending a get